vertesy/Exploratory-data-analysis-in-R/docs/README.md

 - <15 people.
 - Combination of lectures (powerpoint/slide based) and on-hands programming in a computer lab / own laptop in R.
-- The course is every other day**, you will have programming assignments for the gap days**.
+- The course is every other day, you will have programming assignments for the gap days.